 Which starting hands a player should play is something that has been discussed in many books about poker.
 Dividing different hands into categories could be helpful for the ranking.
 This gives an oversight and that method are going to be used here also.

 The categories below are only based on the objective strength of the starting hands; therefore, it's not sure that a specific play should be applied on all starting hands in the same category.
 A-A (two aces) are clearly the best starting hand and there are never an option to fold with it, which may be the case for other hands in "Category 1".
 In the choice of starting hands, you must also consider how many players there are on the table, which structure you are playing in and your own playing style (other articles on this site focus on these subjects).

 Abbreviations used: A (Ace), K (King), Q (Queen), J, (Jack), T (Ten), s (suited)

-General playing instructions: Play in almost all situations and normally raise, re-raise or 3-bet.
+General playing instructions: Play in almost all situations and normally raise, re-raise or 4-bet.

 General playing instructions: Play in almost all situations and normally raise or re-raise.

 General playing instructions: Play in most situations and normally raise and sometimes re-raise.

 General playing instructions: Play in late positions and sometimes in middle positions depending on the circumstances.

 The list will not necessarily correspond to which starting hands that win most in practical play – a good term for this is ”equity-realization”, which is more about the effective odds than general playability.
 Which hand that works in practical play depends on different factors.
 One is that it's very easy to overplay some cards, like A-K. Another kind of "problem hands" is J-J and T-T. These are big hands, but the value of them decreases when a queen, a king or an ace hits the table.

 The most common hands are offsuited hands.
 Each offsuited hand have twelve possible combinations.